uselagoon/lagoon/docs/using-lagoon-the-basics/index.md

 pygmy up
 ```

-1. HomeBrew is the easiest way to install Pygmy, see the docs for more info.
+1. HomeBrew is the easiest way to install Pygmy, see the Pygmy docs for more info.

 [Pygmy](https://github.com/pygmystack/pygmy/) is a container stack for local development, developed collaboratively with the Lagoon team.